Hadsar

 Hadsar fort is among the many forts in Junnar region of Pune district which were meant for protection of the ancient commercial trade route from Mawal region to Kalyan via Naneghat.
 There is a marvelous sculpture design of the bastion and the fort entrance, which is not seen elsewhere.
 They are all carved from a single rock.

 History

 It is believed that this fort was built in the Satavahana Era.
 This fort was mentioned in the Treaty of Purandar between King Shivaji and Moghuls.
-This fort was captured by British in 1818.
+This fort was captured British in 1818.

 Places to see

 The uniqueness of this fort is in the construction of the entrance gate.
 The entrance gate, rooms for sentries, water cisterns, steps to the fort are all chiselled from single rock.
 There is temple of Mahdev at the top of the fort.
 There are stone cut idols of Ganesh, Garud and Hanuman in the temple.
 There is a big lake on the fort.